AlexJReid/blog/content/posts/xllify/index.md

 ### Availability

-xllify will be available in September 2025, for free.
+[xllify](https://xllify.com) will be available in September 2025, for free.
+You can register to be notified of general availability using your GitHub account.
 If you've any questions or comments, drop me a line via [email](mailto:alex@acornsoft.uk) or on [LinkedIn](https://www.linkedin.com/in/alexjreid/).